Georepublic/localwiki_email_uploader/README.md

 ## About Custom API

-Custom API is available at [Our master_ja branch].
+Custom API is available at [Our branch].
 This API allow access to get API key.
 Please check [commit for api].